 has invited you to join this group

-Ramya Ramaswami is a medical oncologist at the National Cancer Institute working with patients with HIV and cancer.
+Ramya Ramaswami is a medical oncologist at the National Cancer Institute in the HIV AIDS Malignancy Branch, caring for patients with HIV and cancer.
 She was a 2016-2017 NEJM editorial fellow.
 She was a medical oncologist within the National Health Services of the United Kingdom.
 Ramya received her medical degree, postgraduate medical and oncology training from Imperial College London, and a masters in public health from Columbia University, Mailman School of Public Health.
 Her clinical and research interests include cancer prevention, viral driven cancers, as well as disparities and access issues in global oncology.

 Vaidotas Galaunė is in his third year of residency of clinical pharmacology at Lithuanian University of Health Sciences Kaunas clinics.
 He also works in the Department of Pharmacy of Lithuanian Ministry of Health and as an assistant lecturer in the Lithuanian University of Health Sciences.
 He is a member of Lithuanian Junior Doctors Association.